In Formby and Online via Zoom

 Counselling is usually shorter term and focuses on understanding and moving forward with one issue; the minimum number of sessions that I usually recommend is 6.
 Psychotherapy is usually longer term as we would be working on deeper-seated issues so the number of sessions can be open-ended.

-What is 3 step rewind?
+What is EMDR?

 Can I bring my baby?